travis-ci/docs-travis-ci-com/user/for-beginners.md

 ## CI builds and automation: building, testing, deploying

-When you run a build, Travis CI clones your GitHub repository into a brand new build environment, and carries out a series of tasks to build and test your code.
-If one or more of those tasks fails, the build is considered *broken*.
-If none of the tasks fail, the build is considered *passed*, and Travis CI can deploy your code to a web server, or application host.
+When you run a build, Travis CI clones your GitHub repository into a brand new virtual environment, and carries out a series of tasks to build and test your code.
+If one or more of those tasks fails, the build is considered [*broken*](#Breaking-the-Build).
+If none of the tasks fail, the build is considered [*passed*](#Breaking-the-Build), and Travis CI can deploy your code to a web server, or application host.

 CI builds can also automate other parts of your delivery workflow.
 This means you can have jobs depend on each other with [Build Stages](/user/build-stages/),